 - Sprouted quinoa

-how to Improve digestion tip 4).
+Tip 4).
 Activate the vagus nerve & parasympathetic nervous system before starting each meal.

 The vagus nerve is the longest nerve in the body, running from the brain down to the stomach and through all our major organs.
 Activating the vagus nerve stimulates our parasympathetic nervous system, our rest and digest system, which we need to be active to digest and absorb nutrients from the foods we consume.